Short-term Mental Health Services

 The Office of Student Counseling and Wellness Services (SC&WS) has a diverse professional staff that works from a variety of theoretical perspectives.
 SC&WS provides short-term individual, couples, and group counseling services, consultation, and prevention services that facilitate students’ academic and life goals and enhance their personal growth and well-being.
 Our staff, of licensed mental health professionals, can work with you to identify more effective strategies both to cope with difficult situations and achieve goals set with your counselor.

-All enrolled A&M-SA students are eligible to receive an intake appointment to assess your needs.
-The intake is used to make treatment recommendations based on your symptoms, severity, appropriateness of services, and availability of resources.
-At the conclusion of the intake appointment, your provider will render a clinical recommendation based on services that are best suited to your needs.
+All enrolled A&M-SA students are eligible to receive an initial consultation (ICON) appointment to assess your needs.
+The ICON is used to make treatment recommendations based on your symptoms, severity, appropriateness of services, and availability of resources.
+At the conclusion of the ICON appointment, your provider will render a clinical recommendation based on services that are best suited to your needs.
 Counseling Services are as confidential as the law allows and are not part of a student's academic or university record.

 Students present for services due to a variety of reasons; some examples include: anxiety, stress, depression, low motivation, substance use/abuse, and time management.
 Please refer to the below document to help us determine which services are most appropriate for your needs.
 Enrolled A&M-SA students are welcome to initiate services through one of three types of consultation appointments.
 Please click here to access our contact information.

 The Counseling staff is dedicated to helping students make healthy choices about the use of alcohol and other drugs.
 We provide "Alcohol and Other Drug" education and support campus and community-wide prevention efforts.
 Student Counseling Services offers free short-term treatment options and supportive intervention to students.
 Information about community resources and tips for coping with someone else’s substance abuse are also available by clicking here.